brotkrueml/schema/Documentation/Introduction/Index.rst

    `health and lifesciences`_.

 .. note::
-   This TYPO3 schema extension provides the terms for the core vocabulary.
+   This TYPO3 schema extension provides the terms for the core section.
 To use terms from other sections you can extend the vocabulary on your own as described in the :ref:`according chapter <extending-vocabulary>` or use one of the additional TYPO3 extensions provided by the author of this extension: